034

 The Battlefront for the Keystone Position in an Ecosystem

-Direct competition between ecosystems – iOS vs. Android; Google+ (soon to be defunct) vs. Facebook – is often studied and constantly the subject of various tech press and opinion pieces.
-There are many good reasons for this that all analogize to competitive tournaments:
+Direct competition between ecosystems – iOS vs. Android; Twitter (or "the X"*) vs. Instagram (Meta) – is often studied and constantly the subject of various tech press and opinion pieces.
+There are many good reasons for this that all analogize to the same reason journalists love to cover competitive tournaments:

 - the stakes feel existential

-There’s another form of ecosystem competition, however, that is covered far less, but feels similarly existential: the battle to be the keystone in an ecosystem.
+There’s another form of ecosystem competition, however, that is covered far less, but feels similarly existential: the battle to be the keystone within the same ecosystem.

 In these scenarios, we take two commercial diligence steps: